 Interested in becoming a NASP member?

-NASP Membership is available to organizations providing services and supports to people with intellectual/developmental disabilities (I/DD) services in Nebraska.
+NASP Membership is available to any home and community-based organizations providing services and supports to people with intellectual/developmental disabilities (I/DD) services in Nebraska.

 All NASP members must meet the standards for certification and accreditation to contract with the State of Nebraska Department of Health and Human Services.

-If you or your organization are not I/DD service providers, but would like to develop a mutually beneficial working relationship with our members, consider becoming a Related Industry or Strategic Business Partner.
+If you or your organization are not I/DD service providers but share a similar mission or would like to develop a mutually beneficial working relationship with our members, consider becoming a Related Industry or Strategic Business Partner.

 Engagement & Networking